The 20 Best Tethered Cord Syndrome Doctors Near Me in Seattle, WA

 Offers Telehealth

-Ny-ying Lam is a Physiatrist in Seattle, Washington.
+Ny-ying Lam is a Physiatrist practicing medicine in Seattle, Washington.
 Dr. Lam is rated as an Experienced provider by MediFind in the treatment of Tethered Cord Syndrome.
-Her top areas of expertise are Post Polio Syndrome, Spasticity, Cerebral Palsy, and Hemiplegia.
-Dr. Lam is currently accepting new patients.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Post Polio Syndrome, Spasticity, Cerebral Palsy, and Hemiplegia.

 Experienced in Tethered Cord Syndrome